Harry Barker Reserve: Hockey

-The hockey stadium with blue Polytan synthetic turf was completed in 2015.
+The Harry Barker Reserve hockey stadium with blue Polytan synthetic turf was completed in 2015.
 On 7 April 2015 an international match was played there between the New Zealand and Argentina women's teams.
 New Zealand won 1–0.
 It was the first time an international sporting fixture had been held in Gisborne.
 The two teams returned for another match the next day, when Argentina beat New Zealand 7–1.